 More often than not, divorce is a major life-changing event and stressor.
 After all, divorces are notoriously hurtful and heartbreaking.
 However, after you heal from your divorce, you can use your experiences to inspire positive change in your life as you recover.

-For many, divorce is a precursor for the start of an incredibly impactful and steady career.
+For many, divorce is a precursor to starting an incredibly impactful and steady career.
 Participating in a steady career after the end of a marriage can impact your life in several beneficial ways.

 A Steady Career Will Utilize Alone Time and Establish Routine

-Since marital splits tend to disrupt daily routines, many individuals find themselves unsure of what to do with their time.
+Since marital splits tend to disrupt daily routines, many individuals are unsure what to do with their time.
 However, you can use this time for good by focusing on yourself and working on your career.
-In fact, some research suggests that divorce has a constructive impact on a person’s career.
+In fact, some research suggests that divorce negatively impacts a person’s career.

 You may pursue any passions you may have put on hold or even opt for a career change.
 Additionally, focusing on a steady career will establish new routines to replace any old ones you may have lost because of your divorce.
 Whatever the case, a steady career will keep your life busy and replace any new free time you may come across post-divorce.